 Duration: 6 Lessons (23m)

-Whether real or faux, leather is a popular material many love to incorporate into their closet.
+Whether real or faux, leather is a popular medium many love to incorporate into their closet.
 Taught by Elke Bergeron, this Creativebug class will teach you the fundamentals to create a handmade leather clutch from home!

 One of the perks of this course and project is that a sewing machine will not be required; you’ll be learning how to stitch by hand, which is especially practical if you’re not familiar with sewing or don’t own a machine.

 Besides sewing, Elke will demonstrate the basics of leather working, including setting rivets and studs, choosing a closure, and tips on embellishing and personalizing your item.

 Everything you learn here can be applied to just about any leather art project that comes your way.
 So, if you’re eager to learn but low on availability, this is a quick, practical class to get a lot under your belt in a short amount of time.

 Keep in mind that your class project will be a very simple item vs. an elaborate leather piece.
 That said, it probably won’t do the trick if you’re looking for more in-depth leather working classes focused on larger, detailed projects.